ECMWFCode4Earth/diffusion-models-for-weather-prediction/README.md

 This repository is part of a [ECMWF Code4Earth Project](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction), which takes place between May 1 2023 and September 20 2023.

 ## Installation
+- Detailed installation instructions will follow.
+- The repository is formatted with black formatter and also uses pre-commit
+  - make sure that pre-commit package is installed or `pip install pre-commit`
+  - to set up the git hook scripts `pre-commit install.

 - The main repository has two submodules that can be installed as follows:

 Clone the main repository.